 I’m not a writer that uses notebooks.
 I use my phone to jot things down.
 The benefits being that I (a) always have it on me, ideas pop into my head in the strangest of places and (b) it is lightweight and fits in my pocket/hand (c) I don’t need anything more than my finger and the phone.
 Notebooks pose two problems, (i) you must always have the notebook with you to avoid forgetting important ideas and (ii) you must always have a pen.
 Pens tend to gather in gangs when you need them least and abscond when you need them most.
-There are many writers that claim to only use notebooks as they prefer to make notes freehand, but those writers already have a favoured notebook of exactly the right size and weight for transporting around with them.
+There are many writers that eschew technology and prefer to use notebooks, but those writers already have a favoured notebook of exactly the right size and weight for transporting around with them.
 It is usually a precious but battered old thing, with dog-eared pages and coffee rings on its cover.

 If you’re determined to buy a notebook, buy a particularly lovely one to be used for Instagram photos, but don’t expect it to ever have the nib of a pen touch its pages.

 Sometimes writers like to disappear down rabbit holes for hours at a time and hide from their writing.
 So buying a writer a computer game/console/ or series box-set which might be appreciated, isn’t going to keep them focused.
 It’s hard enough for writers to resist the lure of the internet but they can easily lose hours in a game or a series.
 I’ve been known to lose days to computer games.
-I lost 24 hours straight to The Sims when I was a teenager.
+I lost an entire 24 hours straight to The Sims when I was a teenager.
 Between that and the fact that I like to manipulate the lives of my fictional characters, I’m starting to suspect that I have a God complex.
 Anyway, my mother had to physically confiscate the game when I emerged from my bedroom at 8pm in my pyjamas, with dehydrated eyes, grey-tinged skin and a twitch.